Starias22/BI-and-Data-Warehousing-Solution-for-E-commerce/tasks/task2.md

 | categoryid   | The id of the category (Primary key) |
 | category   | The category (Movie, Ebook, Song for examples) |

+- In PgAdmin, create the dimension table softcartDimCategory

 ![alt text](./../resources/images/softcartDimCategory.png)

 ### 3. Design the dimension table softcartDimItem